Ariana Grande Approves Meredith Seeking Romance On ‘Grey’s Anatomy’

 Ariana’s meme featured a snapshot of Pompeo’s character Meredith with her late husband Derek (Patrick Dempsey).
 Derek was caressing Meredith’s cheek while they gazed lovingly into each other’s eyes.

 The 25-year-old singer and actress slapped “thank u, next” on the bottom of the photo.
-Ariana’s meme perfectly summed up the fall finale of Season 15: Meredith appreciated everything her late husband had gave to her and done for her, but it was time for her to move on.
+Ariana’s meme perfectly summed up the fall finale of Season 15: Meredith appreciated everything her late husband had given to her and done for her, but it was time for her to move on.

 In fact, Meredith took a massive leap toward the end of the episode and asked Link if the offer to take her out for drinks was still good.
 While he was certainly surprised, Link happily agreed.